 4) If you finish your hike to Rainbow Bridge and want to see more places, head over to Capital Reef National Park.
 You would need to travel to Bullfrog Marina first, then drive to enter the park from the eastern end.

 That drive alone is one of the most scenic in Utah and Capital Reef National Park is one of the most beautiful parks in the Mighty 5 National Parks of Utah.
 It also has at least 2 natural bridges you can explore.

-8) Regarding Utah (if you choose to stay there), here is a list of Utah’s many hiking trails to explore, some of which include the options mentioned on this list, but are far more specific.
+9) Regarding Utah (if you choose to stay there), here is a list of the best hikes in Utah to explore and the best state parks in Utah, some of which include the options mentioned on this list, but are far more specific.
 Certain ones can be found right off the road too.

 Overall, if you have been to or are planning to head to Rainbow Bridge, let me know if you have any questions or comments regarding getting there.
 If you’ve done the long hike to this place, I’d love to know what your experiences were and if you have any personal tips on completing it.